jennie-jd/cs-resources/README.md

 - An important aspect of open sourcing is to find the right project
 - Find a repo that I am truly interested in, understand it deeply, and keep contributing
 - There are setup videos or online courses which may be more helpful than open source in explaining SW development process

+_**March 25, 2024**_
+After trying a couple times with the first-contributions repo, I am getting a gist of git and feel great about it.
+It's important to understand the git trees as the next step, so I can be confident about making changes whenever using a version control system.